jaeha/jNote/README.md

 <p>

 ## Binary Installation
-For Mac, download JNote311.dmg, and copy to Application.
+For Mac, download jNote32.dmg, and copy to Application.
-For Windows, Download JNote311.zip and extract into any folder.
+For Windows, download jNote32-static.zip(single file) or -x86-dynamic(shared lib) and extract into any folder.
 <p>
 ~/Documents/JNote will be default location for the JNote data.
 <p>